 Bonnie MacFarlane looks a lot like Annie Stoakes◊ and even has a similar background (the daughter of a rancher who ignores established gender roles and raises her to be a strong and independant woman).

 Edgar Ross looks a lot like an older Jack Swift.

-Seth is basically a humanized, Western version of Gollum.
+Seth is basically a Wild West human version of Gollum.

 Fallen Hero: Dutch fits this trope to a T. He's an idealistic and formerly heroic man who wants to make the world better and has been driven past the brink of insanity by the realization that nothing he does will ever make any difference whatsoever; his beliefs and ideals have been utterly shattered, and he fights because he literally has nothing left to live for.
 To a lesser extent, the other members of his gang qualify as well, but none manage to capture the spirit of the trope quite so effectively as Dutch.